 Corie Rose Soumah is a composer born in Montreal and currently based in New York City.

-Her works have been performed in Canada, the U.S, Germany and Italy.
+Her works have been performed in Canada, the U.S, the Netherlands, Germany and Italy.
 Her musical interests lie in shattered sounds realms through collage and gestural practices.
 She explores sonic textures through acoustic mediums and electronic and analog technologies.
 Her approach is part of an active redefinition of a new québécitude brought under the influence of cultural, sonic and aesthetic multiplicities.

 Soumah is currently pursuing a Doctoral degree in composition at Columbia University.
-Her teachers include Zosha Di Castri, Annie Gosfield, George Friedrich Haas and George Lewis.
+Her teachers include Zosha Di Castri, Annie Gosfield, George Friedrich Haas, Marcos Balter and George Lewis.
 She completed a BMus degree in composition from the Conservatoire de musique de Montréal where she studied with Nicolas Gilbert, Jimmie Leblanc and Serge Provost.
 She has also worked with Chaya Czernowin, Trevor Grahl, Amy Beth Kirsten, Martijn Padding and Michel Tétreault.